surifirstpin/biplus_documentation/docs/README.md

 # dialects

-Connect to number of data sources. it doesn't matters what type of data you want to explore or where it
+Connect to number of data sources. it doesn't matters what type of data you want to explore or where it stays

 Connect to what matters to you.it doesn't matter what type of data you want or where it lives, connect to hundreds of data sources with Power BI.
 More sources added monthly.